 Shame alerts us when we’ve done something wrong, said something we regret, or hurt someone we love.
 You can probably think back to your earliest memories and recall an experience of shame.
 It occurred when someone laughed at you or your parents scolded you.

 Maybe you hit your brother or sister, or another little child at school.
 Likely, your teachers and parents punished you in some way.
 The punishment indicated that you made a choice that could hurt others or yourself.
+San Diego Christian Counseling can provide further guidance and support in such situations.

 We have to learn the essential difference between right and wrong in our daily living and interactions with others.
 And hopefully, for you, experiences of shame were used as teaching moments as opposed to shaping your identity as a “good” or “bad” person.